 To ensure your access to Shakespeare Hour LIVE! simply complete your reservation online or through the box office.
 You will receive an email 24 hours in advance, as well as a reminder email one hour before the show, which will include a streaming link granting you access to that evening’s show.
 It’s that simple!

 Week 23, October 28: Shakespeare Hour LIVE! at the National Theatre

-In a continuation of the previous episode, Simon and Drew are joined by actors currently cast at the National Theatre to discuss an exciting upcoming production.
+In a continuation of the previous episode, Simon and Drew are joined by actors, scholars, and creatives to discuss all things NT: the history of the National Theatre, its relationship to Shakespeare since its inception, its importance to British culture, and perhaps an exciting upcoming production.
 This episode will be pre-recorded, featuring a live introduction and closing from Drew Lichtenberg.